treydempsey/hackerrank-team-formation/README.md

-# Team Formation
+# Hacker Rank - Team Formation

 This is a solution I crafted to the Team Formation problem from Hacker Rank.

-Note Hackerrank has two problems named Team Formation.
+Note Hacker Rank has two problems named Team Formation.
 The problem statement and examples can be found here: [page 1](problem_statement_1.png), [page 2](problem_statement_2.png), [page 3](problem_statement_3.png).

 My initial solution is in solution.rb and is the one I submitted.
 During testing I had issues with test cases 10 through 15 timing out.
-Although my solution is a relatively stright forward brute force solution, I felt that it would excute within time limits if written in a more performant language.
+Although my solution is a relatively straightforward brute force solution, I felt that it would excute within time limits if written in a more performant language.

 Thus the rust solution is basically a one to one port of the ruby code and does